 4. The Eden Project – Cornwall, United Kingdom:

-This attraction is enormously popular and is made up of biomes.
-Inside them are plants that have been collected from various different climates and environments.
+The Eden Project is enormously popular.
+Made up of biomes, the Eden Project is a collection of organic material collected from various different climates and environments around the world.
 The two main biomes each represent and mirror the rainforest climate, and a Mediterranean climate.
-The complex was designed by architect, Nicholas Grimshaw.
+Designed by architect, Nicholas Grimshaw.
 There is also an outside botanical garden which includes a number of native to Cornwall wildlife and plants.
 Following on the success of the Eden Project, the north is going to have its own project.
 Eden Project Morecombe.

 5. The Basket Building – Ohio, USA: